First DUI Penalties in Utah: What You Need to Know

 Facing a First DUI in Utah?
 You Don’t Have to Navigate It Alone.

 A first DUI is serious, but you have options.
-At Aspen Legal Services, we help clients across Salt Lake City, Salt Lake County, and throughout Utah to understand their charges, protect their records, and work toward the best possible outcome.
+At Aspen Legal Services, we help clients understand their charges, protect their records, and work toward the best possible outcome.

 If you’re dealing with a first DUI, legal guidance early in the process can make a big difference.